Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 several tourists and locals walking along the popular Jalan Alor Food Street

-Where is Jalan Alor Food Street
+Where is the Jalan Alor Night Market Located

 The main entrance intersection is at Jln Alor Street and Changkat Bukit Bintang.